Chapter 7: Guidelines for the Provision of Anaesthesia Services in the Non-theatre Environment 2020

 2.9

-Equipment for monitoring should be available at all sites where patients receive anaesthesia or sedation.10 For patients receiving conscious sedation, this should include pulse oximetry.
+Equipment for the minimum standards of monitoring should be available at all sites where patients receive anaesthesia or sedation.22 For patients receiving conscious sedation, this should include pulse oximetry.

 2.10

-Continuous waveform capnography should be available for all patients undergoing general anaesthesia and moderate or deep sedation.10,11
+Continuous waveform capnography should be available for all patients undergoing general anaesthesia and moderate or deep sedation.22,23

 2.11

 The anaesthetist should ensure that an adequate supply of oxygen is available before starting any procedure.
-Many of the sites where anaesthesia is provided outside the main operating theatres do not have piped oxygen; if anaesthesia is provided frequently in such a location, the use of the location should be reviewed or piped oxygen provided.
+Many of the sites where anaesthesia is provided outside the main operating theatres do not have piped oxygen; if anaesthesia is provided frequently in such a location, the use of the location should be reviewed, or piped oxygen provided.
+The organisational culture should enable anaesthetists to raise concerns if safety and monitoring standards are compromised.21

 2.12

-Where piped oxygen is available, back-up cylinders should always be available and appropriately stored.
+Where piped oxygen is used, back-up cylinders should always be available and should be appropriately stored.

 2.13

-All anaesthetic equipment should be standardised where possible in all areas providing anaesthetic services, including equipment for resuscitation and life support, and such equipment subject to a standardised programme of maintenance.
+All anaesthetic equipment should be standardised (where possible) in all areas providing anaesthetic services, including equipment for resuscitation and life support with the exception of any equipment that needs to be magnetic-resonance (MR) safe.
+All anaesthetic equipment should be subjected to a standardised programme of maintenance.21

 2.14

-All staff should be provided with opportunities to familiarise themselves with all equipment by way of documented formal training sessions.
+All staff should be provided with opportunities to familiarise themselves with all equipment by attending formal training sessions.21 Training sessions should be documented accordingly.

 2.15